-To the Board of Directors Aga Khan Foundation U.S.A.
+Board of Directors Aga Khan Foundation U.S.A.
 Washington D.C.

-Report on Compliance
+Report on Compliance for the Major Federal Program

-Opinion on Compliance for Each Major Federal Program
+Opinion on the Major Federal Program

-We have audited Aga Khan Foundation U.S.A.'s (the "Foundation") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Foundation's major federal program for the year ended December 31, 2020.
+We have audited Aga Khan Foundation U.S.A.'s (the "Foundation") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Foundation's major federal program for the year ended December 31, 2021.
 The Foundation's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Aga Khan Foundation U.S.A. complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on the major federal program for the year ended December 31, 2020.
+In our opinion, the Foundation complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended December 31, 2021.

-Basis for Opinion
+Basis for Opinion on the Major Federal Program